Skip to content

 Case Study: Horsham District Football League and Horsham District Netball Association amalgamation

-The league also ensures gender equality on its governing board with 50 per cent of its representatives female.
+The league also ensures gender equality on its governing board with 50% of its representatives female.

 Links to other relevant information